Heart attack and acute coronary syndromeAcute coronary syndrome; Myocardial infarction

 Drug-eluting stents, which are coated with everolimus, sirolimus, or paclitaxel, can help prevent restenosis, and reduce repeat procedures on the same area, although they do have a slightly higher risk of stent thrombosis.

-Although all patients are prescribed aspirin and another antiplatelet medication (such as clopidogrel) for at least a year after a heart attack, those who have a stent placed must take both for at least a month for a bare metal stent and at least a year for a drug-eluting stent, unless directed by their cardiologist.
+Although all patients are prescribed aspirin and another antiplatelet medication (such as clopidogrel) for at least a year after a heart attack, those who have a stent placed must take both for at least a month for a bare metal stent and usually at least a year for a drug-eluting stent, unless directed by their cardiologist.
 This greatly reduces the risk of the stent closing suddenly.
 Clopidogrel, like aspirin, helps to prevent blood platelets from clumping together.

-If for some reason patients cannot take a second antiplatelet along with aspirin after angioplasty and stenting for longer than 4 to 6 weeks, they should receive a bare metal stent instead of a drug-eluting stent.
+If for some reason people cannot take a second antiplatelet along with aspirin after angioplasty and stenting for longer than 4 to 6 weeks, they should receive a bare metal stent instead of a drug-eluting stent.

 Coronary Artery Bypass Graft Surgery (CABG)

-CABG surgery is the alternative procedure to angioplasty for opening blocked arteries, particularly for patients who have two or more blocked arteries.
+CABG surgery is the alternative procedure to angioplasty for opening blocked arteries, particularly for people who have two or more blocked arteries.
 However, it is a very invasive procedure and requires a longer hospitalization and recovery period.
 In a CABG procedure: